Mr-VincentW/PhotoShow/docs/README.md

 <br />

  4. **CONTEXT MENU:**
     Still feel dissatisfied with the small viewer overlay?
 Well, right-click on a thumbnail and **PhotoShow** offers a context menu item for opening the HD image in a new tab.
-You may start to download it via another context menu item here as well.
+You may start to download it or copy its address via context menu items here as well.

 <p align="center"><img src="resources/SPEC_5_EN.png" align="center" alt="PhotoShow - Context menu" /></p>
 <br />